 PHY Design Implementation

 Figure 2 PHY High Level Block Diagram provides a high level description of the MII PHY SoC.
-The functionality consist of the below and are described in more detail later in this specification.
+The functionality can be observed below and are described in more detail later in this specification.

 Transmit function with the following sub-functions